jtudelag/blueprint-industrial-edge/sites/test-edge-blueprint.emea-1.rht-labs.com/README.md

 # How to deploy staging-edge cluster on AWS

-This is a two step process, first the user has to define its
+This is a two step process:

+1. First the user has to define its site cluster and push it to its git reporistory.
+2. Then, the user shoud use `knictl` to render all the manifests, and run the OCP instaler.

 ## Define your site cluster